 In many colleges in the United States, almost half of first-year college students do not make it to graduation.
 Stop and think about this for a minute.
 Our current US higher education system is designed in such a way that it kills the dreams, hopes, and aspirations of almost 50% of the students who enter through its gates.
 As you meditate on this reality, let's run a related thought experiment.
 What would you say about an airline company that designs and flies planes that kill 50% of its passenger?
 Would you buy a ticket from that company?
-Would you support letting that company maintain the status quo?
+Would you allow that company to maintain the status quo?

 To me, when I think about how our current policy choices fail to support so many students, I see a need for major reforms.
 However, I want to avoid blaming students for this failure.
-Instead, I believe that each one of us should learn to focus our collective energy on policy changes to better support students in our local communities in creating significant learning experiences in college and beyond.
-Such policy changes will require decades (if not centuries) of sustain activism at the grass-roots level.
+Instead, I believe that each one of us should learn to focus our collective energy on policy changes to better support students in our local communities.
+Such policy changes will require decades of sustain organization and activism at the grass-roots level.
 In the meantime, if you are part of the current generation of college students, I want to help you develop and refine system-navigation skills so that you can thrive in your education.

-Specifically, let's define system navigation as the process of protecting yourself against harmful policies that you encounter in your formal education so that you can accomplish your academic and career goals without internalizing the harm you suffer along the way.
+Let's define system navigation as the process of protecting yourself against harmful policies that you encounter in your formal schooling so that you can accomplish your academic, educational, and career goals while minimizing how much harm you internalize along the way.
 One of the first steps in developing your system navigation skills is to learn how to conquer college.
 You know how to conquer college when you can earn any grade you want in any class with any teacher.
 In other words, you conquer college when you can look at any class you want to take, state your desired grade in that class before the term begins, and then successfully earn that grade by the end of the academic term.

-Let me be clear: I believe we should STOP using letter grades as proxy measurements for student learning.
-The process of assigning letter grades is dehumanizing, inaccurate, nonscientific, and uninspiring.
-We're going to do a lot of work together to help you learn how to measure your learning on your own internal metrics for your education rather than on the arbitrary grading system that we use today.
+Let's be clear: there is a mountain of academic evidence to indicate that teachers should STOP using letter grades as proxy measurements for student learning.
+Decades of scientific research on the effects of the grading system on student learning indicate that the process of assigning letter grades is dehumanizing, inaccurate, nonscientific, and harms students in many ways.
+A major goal of these conquering college lab activities is dedicated to help you protect yourself against these harms.
+Part of that process is to transition away from measuring your learning and self-worth via the detrimental letter grading system.
+Instead, you will use the conquering college activities to create measurements of your learning based on your own internal metrics for your education.